 Seal Cracks Around Doors and Windows

-Use caulk (a waterproof filler and sealant, used in building work and repairs) around your home and to fill in gaps between your doors and windows.
-Seal any cracks between trim and siding, around window and door frames, and where pipes and wires enter your home.
-This is an important step as it will prevent moisture from getting inside the walls!
 How to check if you have a leak?
-You can either close a door or window on a strip of paper, and if the paper slides easily then your weatherstripping isn’t doing a good job - or take a candle and see if the flame flickers at any spot along the doorframe (just be careful around the curtains!).
+You can either close a door or window on a strip of paper, and if the paper slides easily then your weatherstripping isn’t doing a good job.
+You can also take a candle and see if the flame flickers at any spot along the doorframe — just be careful around the curtains!

 Check Your Fireplace, Chimney, and Furnace